jimmywess/jimmywess/README.md

-- 👋 Hi, I’m @jimmywess
+- 👋 Hi, I’m Jimmy
-- 👀 I’m interested in hacking and coding
+- 👨‍💻 I’m interested in hacking
-- 🌱 I’m currently learning hacking
+- 🤖 I’m currently learning About ML & AI
-- 📫 How to reach me instagram:- jimmy8210_
 <!---
 jimmywess/jimmywess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.